TaoShi1998/Multimodal-Sentiment-Analysis/README.md

 The goal of this project is to utilize different modalities(text, audio and visual) in a conversational video for emotion recognition.

+This project was awarded *2020 School-level Outstanding Graduation Design/Thesis Award* by China University of Minning and Technology in June 2020.

 ## Related Dataset
 The project uses Multimodal EmotionLines Dataset(MELD), which is a multimodal dataset extended from the EmotionLines dataset.
 EmotionLines dataset contains dialogues from the popular American TV sitcom *Friends*, where each dialogue contains utterances from multiple speakers.
 MELD not only includes textual dialogues available in EmotionLines, but also their corresponding visual and audio features.